Andy Rollings

 Andrew Nicholas Rollings (born 14 December 1954) is an English retired professional footballer, best remembered for his six years as a centre back in the Football League with Brighton & Hove Albion.
 He also played League football for Portsmouth, Swindon Town, Norwich City, Torquay United and Brentford.

 Personal life

-In the mid-1980s, Rollings opened the Chalet Cafe in Preston Park, Brighton, with his wife, Judy.
-As of October 2019, he was still running the cafe.
+In the mid-1980s, Rollings opened the Chalet Café in Preston Park, Brighton, with his wife, Judy.
+As of October 2019, he was still running the café.